-Monitoring: The college continues to use the re-occupancy criteria when samples are collected to evaluate the potential health risks from PCBs on campus today.
+The College continues to use the re-occupancy criteria when samples are collected to evaluate the potential health risks from PCBs on campus today.
 Since the cleanup, surface wipe tests and air sample tests are conducted regularly as part of the maintenance and monitoring program established by Clean Harbors.
-More testing was done in 1997, 1998, 2001, 2005 and 2009.
-All results from these tests were below the re-occupancy cleanup criteria.
-All tests in the residence halls passed the stringent post-incident cleanup levels established by New York State.
+More testing was done in 1997, 1998, 1999, 2001, 2005, 2009, 2013 and 2017.
+All air results in residence halls tests were below the re-occupancy cleanup criteria.
+All wipe tests in the residence halls passed the stringent post-incident cleanup levels established by New York State.
 The results continue to demonstrate that encapsulated surfaces remain below the cleanup criterion of 1 microgram per 100 square centimeters - criterion that is 10 times more stringent than the Federal EPA criterion.
-In an agreement with the county and state heath departments, the college is currently on a four-year testing cycle.
-The next round of testing is scheduled for 2013.
+In an agreement with the county and state health departments, the college is currently on a four-year testing cycle.
+The next round of testing is scheduled for 2021.